rricharz/pi-gpio-display/README.md

 your hardware if you make a mistake. **Do not hook up any pin to 5V**.

-Please open an issue on this repository if you have any problem with the program.
+Please open an issue in this repository or write to rricharz77@gmail.com if you have any feedback or problem with this repository.
+Your input is appreciated.